 - itchy or painful lump or swelling near your anus

 - blood on your tissue after having a bowel movement

-Although hemorrhoids are painful, they are not life threatening and often go away on their own without treatment.
-If you have them often, you may develop symptoms of anemia such as weakness and pale skin, due to blood loss, though this is rare.
+Although hemorrhoids are painful, they aren’t life-threatening and often go away on their own without treatment.
+If you have them often, you may develop symptoms of anemia, such as weakness and pale skin due to blood loss, though this is rare.

 A visual examination of your anus may be enough to diagnose hemorrhoids.
-To confirm the diagnosis, your doctor may wish to do a different examination to check for any abnormalities within the anus.
-This check is called a digital rectal exam.
+To confirm the diagnosis, your doctor may do a different examination to check for any abnormalities within the anus.
+This check is known as a digital rectal exam.
 During this exam, your doctor inserts a gloved and lubricated finger into your rectum.
-If he feels anything abnormal, he may order an additional test, called a sigmoidoscopy.
+If they feel anything abnormal, they may order an additional test called a sigmoidoscopy.

-A sigmoidoscopy is where your doctor uses a small camera to diagnose an internal hemorrhoid.
-This small fiber optic camera, called a sigmoidscope, is fitted into a small tube and then inserted into your rectum.
-From this test, your doctor gets a clear view of the inside of your rectum so that he or she can examine the hemorrhoid up close.
+A sigmoidoscopy involves your doctor using a small camera to diagnose an internal hemorrhoid.
+This small fiber-optic camera, called a sigmoidoscope, fits into a small tube and then inserts into your rectum.
+From this test, your doctor gets a clear view of the inside of your rectum so that they can examine the hemorrhoid up close.

 To minimize pain, soak in a warm tub of water for at least 10 minutes every day.
 You can also sit on a warm water bottle to relieve the pain of external hemorrhoids.
-If the pain is too much to bear, you can use an over-the-counter medicated suppository, ointment, or cream to relieve the burning and itching.
+If the pain is unbearable, use an over-the-counter medicated suppository, ointment, or cream to relieve the burning and itching.